silversub/terraform/provider/provider-ref.md

 ### IBM Cloud Provider plug-in for Terraform variables file
 {: #tf-variables}

-You can retrieve the values for the provider input parameters from a IBM Cloud Provider plug-in for Terraform variables file (`terraform.tfvars`) that you created on your local machine.
+You can retrieve the values for the provider input parameters from an IBM Cloud Provider plug-in for Terraform variables file (`terraform.tfvars`) that you created on your local machine.
 {: shortdesc}

 1. Create the IBM Cloud Provider plug-in for Terraform variables file `terraform.tfvars` on your local machine.